resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity** Go ahead, and change the language to, oh say Polski! (to see the effect).

-The so that we will all see the same interface today, change your language and time settings to match mine.
+So that we will all see the same interface today, change your language and time settings to match mine.
-"British English (en-au)" and "Australia/Melbourne (UTC + 11:00)

 **Q:** Does anyone have anything very different from what’s up on the screen in front of them?